httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Additional derived component names are defined in the HTTP Signature Derived Component Names Registry. ({{content-registry}})

 Derived component values are taken from the context of the target message for the signature.
 This context includes information about the message itself, such as its control data, as well as any additional state and context held by the signer or verifier.
-In particular, when signing a response, the signer can include any derived components from the originating request by using the [request-response signature binding parameter](#content-request-response).
+In particular, when signing a response, the signer can include any derived components from the originating request by using the [request-response parameter](#content-request-response).

 request:
 : Values derived from and results applied to an HTTP request message as described in {{Section 3.4 of HTTP}}.
 If the target message of the signature is a response, using the `req` parameter allows a request-targeted derived component to be included in the signature (see {{content-request-response}}).